Junqi-Zhang/AETN/README.md

 The implementation of the AutoEncoder-coupled Transformer Network by TensorFlow

 ## Introduction
 The AutoEncoder-coupled Transformer Network is a novel model for general-purpose user embedding learning based on mobile app usage.
 This implementation is a TensorFlow version, supporting multi-GPUs training, and employs the tf.dataset and tf.estimator.
+You can train the AETN or the V-AETN with optional task of auxiliary retention reconstruction and masked app prediction by run the train.py.
+Models are defined in the './Module/models.py'.

 ## System requirements
 * Python >= 3.6.5